 - Exploration of fertility implications of treatment, and gamete storage.

 As with any hormonal treatment, risk factors must be assessed, and risks and benefits explained before treatment.
 Baseline and ongoing monitoring is required.
-Treatment, once initiated, is generally lifelong.
+Treatment, once initiated, is often lifelong.
 Some hormonal treatments are discontinued four weeks prior to gender surgery, and restarted four weeks afterwards.
 Endocrine treatment should be initiated and overseen by a specialist in this field.
-However, GPs will be involved in ongoing prescribing and monitoring, and therefore should be familiar with risks, contra-indications, etc of individual preparations.
-Moreover, guidelines recommend that prior to engagement with specialist services, GPs may be required to provide a "bridging" prescription for hormonal treatment.
-This might be to provide increased safety if the person is accessing treatment unmonitored via the internet, or if there is a delay causing distress before specialist help can be obtained.
+However, GPs will be involved in ongoing prescribing and monitoring, and therefore should be familiar with risks, contra-indications, etc, of individual preparations.

 For trans women, or for women following genital change surgery, the goal is to suppress androgens and provide oestrogen therapy.
 Traditionally cyproterone acetate or spironolactone have been used, but as these have been associated with risks and side-effects, increasingly depot injections of gonadotrophin-releasing hormone (GnRH) analogues are used.
 These include goserelin and leuprorelin.
 Typical doses would be goserelin 3.6 mg every four weeks, or 10.8 mg every three months.
 This would be stopped if gonads were removed surgically.
 Oestrogen supplementation can be delivered orally (1-6 mg per day) or subcutaneously (50-150 microgram patches every three days or in gel) with an optimum dose achieved by monitoring of plasma levels.
 Lipids, liver function and blood pressure should also be monitored.
 Contra-indications and cautions for oestrogen use should be considered (thromboembolic disease, migraine, cerebrovascular disease, coronary heart disease, etc).